Department of Transportation (Philippines): Present

-By 2016, the foundation of the Department of Information and Communications Technology caused the DOTC to become simply the Department of Transportation (DOTr) as the DICT transferred the DOTC's communications agencies to it.
+On June 9, 2016, the foundation of the Department of Information and Communications Technology caused the DOTC to become simply the Department of Transportation (DOTr) as the DICT transferred the DOTC's communications agencies to it.

 In July 2017, the Agency began transferring its main operations from its longtime headquarters at Columbia Tower in Mandaluyong, Metro Manila to Clark Freeport and Special Economic Zone in Mabalacat, Pampanga.
 However, as of 2022, the move was planned to be reversed as a result of a survey conducted among DOTr employees.
 The department still owns office spaces at the Columbia Tower, while the Office of the Secretary is currently located in the head office of the Civil Aviation Authority of the Philippines in Pasay.

 During the presidency of Rodrigo Duterte, DOTr pursued numerous transportation projects as part of the Build!
 Build!
 Build! infrastructure program of the government, with worth of public infrastructure projects being rolled out from 2018 to 2022.
 The program was later superseded by the Build Better More under the presidency of Duterte's successor, Bongbong Marcos.